TRIBAL BORDER CROSSING PARITY ACT

 TRIBAL BORDER CROSSING PARITY ACT?

-The JTBA is urging members of federally recognized Tribes and their respective tribal governments located on or near the United States-Canada border to submit letters of support for the legislation to their congressional representatives, the House Judiciary Committee, the Senate Homeland Security Committee, the House Subcommittee on Indigenous Peoples, and the Senate Committee on Indian Affairs.
+The JTBA is urging members of federally recognized Tribes and their respective tribal governments located on or near the United States-Canada border to submit letters of support for the legislation to their congressional representatives, the House Judiciary Committee, the Senate Homeland Security Committee, the House Subcommittee on Indian and Insular Affairs, and the Senate Committee on Indian Affairs.
 A draft letter can found below.
-For assistance in identifying points of contact for relevant offices, please contact Kayla Gebeck Carroll at kayla.gebeck@hklaw.com
+For assistance in identifying points of contact for relevant offices, please contact Kayla Gebeck Carroll at kayla.gebeck@hklaw.com.